anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-git.md

 git clone [URL]
 ```

 replacing `[URL]` with the URL that you copied and pasted from GitHub.
-For instance, I'd do:
+For instance, past-me (who was doing a version of this lab with a different repository name) would do:

 `git clone https://github.com/CS-257-S22/individual-deliverables-anyaevostinar.git`

-List the contents of your current directory and make sure you see the name of your repo (for instance, I'd see a directory named `git-lab-anyaevostinar`).
+List the contents of your current directory and make sure you see the name of your repo (for instance, current-me would see a directory named `git-lab-anyaevostinar`).
 Change into that directory.
 You should see `README.md` listed.
 If so, huzzah!
 You now have a local version of your repository.

 ## Step 4: Add files locally
 Most of the work you'll do will be in your local repository.
 In other words, you'll create and edit files on your own computer.
 You'll then have to add and commit these to your local repository, and then make sure these edits are pushed to the remote repository, so that everything is in sync.